stage-1/.github/profile/README.md

 #### We build speciality enterprise tools for Transportation, Logistics, Warehousing, and similar markets

-#### Contact us today to see what solutions we can bring to your table
+#### Contact us today to see what solutions we'll bring to your table

 <!-- ![stage1](https://user-images.githubusercontent.com/114954853/215146874-d60d5027-e1b2-4bc8-9433-582e9600eec4.png)